build-on-aws/content/posts/prioritizing-event-processing-with-apache-kafka/index.md

 ---
 title: "My Event is Urgent than Yours: Prioritizing Event Processing with Apache Kafka"
-description: "Apache Kafka doesn't support for message prioritization.
+description: "Apache Kafka doesn't support event processing prioritization.
 But you don't have to settle for this.
 Let's see how to solve this problem using the bucket priority pattern."
 tags:
   - apache-kafka
   - stream-processing